Giuseppe Resnati

 Giuseppe Resnati (born 26 August 1955) is an Italian chemist with interests in supramolecular chemistry and fluorine chemistry.
-He has a particular focus on self-assembly processes driven by halogen bonds and chalcogen bonds.
+He has a particular focus on self-assembly processes driven by halogen bonds, chalcogen bonds, and pnictogen bonds.
+His results on the attractive non-covalent interactions wherein atoms act as electrophiles thanks to the anisotropic distribution of the electron density typical for bonded atoms, prompted a systematic rationalization and categorization of many different weak bonds formed by many elements of the p- and d-blocks of the periodic table.

 Education and professional positions

 Resnati was born in Monza, Italy.
 He obtained his PhD in Industrial Chemistry at the University of Milan in 1988 with Prof. Carlo Scolastico and a thesis on asymmetric synthesis via chiral sulfoxides.
 After a period of activity at the Italian National Research Council, in 2001 he became professor of chemistry for materials at the Politecnico di Milano.

 Research interests

 His research interests cover/have covered the following topics: